yuanz03/tp/docs/UserGuide.md

 <box type="info" seamless>

-**Expected output:** All players in your PlayBook will be displayed in the player list panel.
+**Expected behaviour:** All players in your PlayBook will be displayed in the `Viewing Players` panel.

 ![list message](images/listResult.png)
 </box>